Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 Below, you’ll find a list of highly-rated books featuring some of the northeastern US states.
 This month includes Connecticut, New York, New Jersey, Pennsylvania, and Delaware.
 If you are looking for books set in the northernmost New England states, you’ll find those on this booklist.

-Our curated recommendations strike a good balance between historical fiction, contemporary novels, and even one memoir set in the northeast.
+Our curated recommendations strike a good balance between historical fiction, contemporary novels, and even one memoir set in the Northeast.
 The list is broken down by state.
-You’ll also find a brief description of each state’s characteristics before the corresponding books.

 Books Set in Connecticut